ude-soco/RIMA/README.md

 11. Download the [GloVe model](https://drive.google.com/file/d/1FfQgEjR6q1NyFsD_-kOdBCHMXB2QmNxN/view?usp=sharing) and copy the model inside the `RIMA-Backend`

+12. Download [Neo4J Desktop](https://neo4j.com/download/) and create a new database.
+Choose version 5.3.0 and write the password down.

+13. Go to the .env file in RIMA/RIMA-Backend and change NEO4J_PASS to the password you have chosen in 12.
+Also change NEO4J_BOLT_URL to contain your password ("bolt://neo4j:PASSWORD@127.0.0.1:7687").

-12. In the command prompt to create the database
+14. In the command prompt to create the database

     ```
     python manage.py migrate
     ```

-13. Run the django server and do not close it
+15. Run the django server and do not close it

     ```
     python manage.py runserver
     ```

-14. Open a new command prompt with admin rights or terminal
+16. Open a new command prompt with admin rights or terminal

     - Move to the `RIMA-Backend` in your command prompt